thednp/fetch-library-data/llm/zod.md

 [Versioning](?id=versioning)
 ----------------------------

 To simplify the migration process both for users and Zod's ecosystem of associated libraries, Zod 4 will initially published alongside Zod 3 as part of the `zod@3.25` release.
-Despite the version number, it it considered stable and ready for production use.
+Despite the version number, it is considered stable and ready for production use.

 To upgrade: